 - people who are very obese, with a body mass index of 40 or higher

 Last season took the greatest toll on adults age 65 years and older.
-About of the estimated hospitalizations occurred in that age group.
+About

 The flu costs an estimated $10.4 billion a year in direct medical expenses and another $16.3 billion in lost earnings annually.

 One report put the estimate of the cost of lost productivity to employers due to the flu in 2017-2018 at more than $21 billion, according to employment consulting firm Challenger, Gray & Christmas.
 Moreover, an estimated 25 million workers got sick, while $855.68 was the average amount of wages lost due to missing shifts.

 The single best way to protect against the flu is to get vaccinated each year.
 The CDC